 How do I get from the footbridge to Blackburn Cabins?
 We won’t leave you (and your cooler) stranded.
 We you arrive, we will arrange to pick you and your things up from the footbridge and bring you back to the cabins to get checked in.
 We will also arrange and give you a ride back to the footbridge when head out and on to your next adventure!

 How do I get to McCarthy?
 Fly!
 Drive!
 Or shuttle!
 The nearest major airport is in Anchorage.
 From there, most folks rent a car and make the 8 hour drive to McCarthy.
-Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North, Midnight Sun, Budget, Alaska Adventure, Alaska Express, Levi, or Alaska Car & Van.
+Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North Car & RV Rental, Midnight Sun, Budget, Alaska Adventure, Alaska Express, Levi, or Alaska Car & Van.
 Or if you’re really up for an adventure, rent a motorcycle from Alaska Motorcycle Adventures and ride right up to the front door of your cabin.
-If you’d rather not drive yourself, you can take a shuttle bus with Wrangell-St. Elias Tours.
+If you’d rather not drive yourself, you can take a shuttle bus with Wrangell-St. Elias Tours or Copper Spike Transport.
 And if you’d prefer to not be in a car at all, you can fly in with Copper Valley Air on their bi-weekly (every Monday and Thursday) mail plane or charter a private flight with Wrangell Mountain Air.

 What does your kitchenette include?
 An old miner would have been in the lap of luxury with a kitchen like this!
 Our kitchenette includes a sink, drinking water filtration system, single burner cooktop, dishes, glasses, and silverware.
 Outside we have a shared gas grill with plenty of pots and pans!

 Tell me more about your bathroom facilities!
 Our outhouses are truly Alaskan Outhouses!
 They are open and airy, yet private.
 With a good view of the nature to boot!
-And most importantly, our 2-stall shower house has unlimited hot water, a real luxury in this neck of the woods!
+And most importantly, our multiple 2-stall shower houses have unlimited hot water, a real luxury in this neck of the woods!

 What kind of activities are there to do in the area?
 McCarthy and Kennicott are known for the Wrangell-St. Elias National Park and Kennecott Historic Mines.
 Talk to us first about Glacier Hikes!
 We offer personalized hikes for our guests, with at least 2 and no more that 4 people per guide!